The Culturium

 —Talks With Sri Ramana Maharshi, 398

-JNANI IS A feature-length documentary focussing on the life and teachings of the great Indian sage, Bhagavan Sri Ramana Maharshi (30th December 1879–14th April 1950).
-Guided by beautiful cinematography and engaging voice-over commentary, the film explores the sage’s legacy, regarded by many to be the greatest spiritual master of modern times.
+JNANI is a feature-length documentary focusing on the life and teachings of the great Indian sage, Bhagavan Sri Ramana Maharshi (30th December 1879–14th April 1950).
+Guided by beautiful cinematography and engaging voice-over commentary, the film explores the sage’s legacy, regarded by many as the greatest spiritual master of modern times.

-Bhagavan’s teachings, all of which lead to Self-knowledge, are clearly explained by foremost experts and writers on the sage’s philosophy, including David Godman, Michael James and Sri V. Ganesan, Sri Ramana Maharshi’s great-nephew.
+Bhagavan’s teachings, which lead to Self-Knowledge, are clearly explained by foremost experts and writers on the sage’s philosophy, including David Godman, Michael James and Sri V. Ganesan, Sri Ramana Maharshi’s great-nephew.

 ‘Bhagavan Sri Ramana Maharshi’ - The Culturium